 It's a stupid reference to Gravity Falls that I thought of.
 If I get around to writing another entry I'll post my even more jumbled notes.

 So I have had a few ideas for other books, but one developed farther than the rest.
 The idea is that a group of kids is accidentally transformed into mythological creatures (so far I've got dragon, pegasus, unicorn, gryphon, and elf).
 My plan is for this series to run along Unmirrored and the two eventually converge and there is one big thing at the end.
 I decided to link them through two ways: One, a genetics company where the kids are transformed.
-Two, one of the characters in the second series is Alex's girlfriend.
+Two, one of the characters in the second serie

 I wrote some more.
 Not much else to say.
 Writing is really, really hard.

 “Whoa there Nelly, slow down,” Alex said.
 “I’ll answer your first few.
 According to Felix, this is supposedly an alternate world, what he says is the other side of a mirror.
 It’s supposed to be a better world where everyone is always happy, but as you saw, it’s not a very good world.
 The mirror, he says, is the connection between the two, and acts as a sort of portal.
 That’s all I really understand.
 You’d have to ask hi

 So I wrote down a little humor bit and though I'd might as well share it since I haven't added an entry in a while.

 This goes under the heading of Humor bits my parents would probably disapprove of (also, they're getting ready to play paintball):